stritzinger/rebar3_sbom/README.md

                   [default: false]
     -V, --strict_version modify the version number of the bom only when the content changes [default: true]
+    -a  --author  the author of the SBOM

 By default only dependencies in the 'default' profile are included.
 To generate an SBoM covering development environments specify the relevant profiles using 'as':

     $ rebar3 as default,test,docs sbom -o dev_bom.xml

+When no sbom author is specified, the plugin will fallback on the environment variable GITHUB_ACTOR.
+If that variable isn't set, the plugin will use the same value as for metadata.component.authors.